Sitecore-Hackathon/2022-Go-Horse/README.md

 - Sitecore CLI 4.1.1 (should be installed in the Sitecore instance) https://sitecoredev.azureedge.net/~/media/2B968036924A4EEB98C2E68641B63A43.ashx?date=20220127T085224

-- GoHorse.GraphQL (should be installed in the Sitecore instance)
+* GoHorse.GraphQL (should be installed in the Sitecore instance)
-* Install this package by the Sitecore:

 [GoHorse-GraphQL-Ext-1.0.zip](/sc-packages/GoHorse-GraphQL-Ext-1.0.zip)

 ⟹ Sitecore CLI installation